jmpsec/osctrl/docs/auth-providers.md

   audience, or time window check failed.
 Verify that the IdP metadata URL is correct and that the `SAML_ENTITY_ID` matches the IdP's expected audience.
-- `saml: username failed character validation` — the username attribute value contains invalid characters.
-Make sure `SAML_USERNAME_ATTRIBUTE` points to an attribute with a clean short identifier (see [Username rules](#username-rules)).
+- `saml: username failed character validation` — the username attribute is neither a valid short handle nor a valid email address.
+Make sure `SAML_USERNAME_ATTRIBUTE` points to an appropriate identity value (see [Username rules](#username-rules)).
 - `saml: state cookie missing or invalid` — the state cookie expired or the ACS URL doesn't match `SAML_ACS_URL`.